Travel management software isn’t just for large enterprises anymore.

 Small to medium sized businesses experience massive benefits when they book and manage travel with software designed for businesses, instead of booking on consumer sites and then scrambling to track down the invoices.

-Whether you’re a long time user of travel management software, or you’re researching this software category for the first time, we’re covering everything you need to know about the feature sets and the market as a whole.
+Whether you’re a long time user of travel management software, or you’re researching this software category for the first time, we’re covering everything you need to know about the top features, vendor options, and the market as a whole.

 What is travel management software?

 Travel management software is used to book trips, manage upcoming trips, and track and report on previous trips.
 Other important features and uses include the automation of corporate travel policies and the ability to consolidate travel invoices and vendors.

 The old way for small businesses: Employees read the company travel policy on a PDF handout or internal wiki, use any website to book their trip, then have to get reimbursed.

 The old way for large businesses: Use travel agencies or travel software with big markups, commissions, and support call fees.

 The NEW way (for businesses of any size): Employees book for themselves using travel management software that includes the company travel policy inside (to block or require approval for trips out of policy).
 The software also includes company payment details so no reimbursements are necessary!

 Most travel software will help you track and report on spend to help you make budget decisions, but doesn’t include everything you need for taxes and accounting purposes.